On this page you'll find answers to some of the questions we're asked about Knowledge Transfer Partnerships (KTPs) with Anglia Ruskin University.

 Though it's not obligatory, but many of the graduates are offered permanent positions on completion of the project.

 KTP works across a huge variety of sectors and is open to graduates of all degree subjects.
-By undergoing a KTP project, which can last for four months to three years, graduates manage a tactical development in a business supported by experienced staff and academics, giving their career an excellent boost.
+By undergoing a KTP project, which can last for 12-24 months, graduates manage tactical development in a business supported by experienced staff and academics, giving their career an excellent boost.
 KTP Associates on projects may be able to also register for a funded higher degree at Anglia Ruskin during their project.